NusantaraProject-ROM/android_external_motorola_faceunlock/README.md

 ## FaceUnlock

-Clone this repo in external/moto/faceunlock and call external/moto/faceunlock/regenerate/regenerate.sh to get back faceunlock functionality
+Clone this repo in external/motorola/faceunlock and call external/motorola/faceunlock/regenerate/regenerate.sh to restore faceunlock